fmhoward/DLRS/README.md

 "tfrecords": location of tfrecords containing the extracted image tiles for slides
 ```

 The TCGA slide images can be downloaded from <a href='https://portal.gdc.cancer.gov'>https://portal.gdc.cancer.gov</a>.
 The extracted anonymized tfrecord files from the UCMC dataset, trained models, and regions of interest are available <a href=doi.org/10.5281/zenodo.7490381>from Zenodo</a>.
 The tfrecords descriptor should be updated to point to the path of the UCH_BRCA_RS dataset from this link.
 The "roi" marker should point to the appropriate folder within the ROI zip file - the ROI subfolder should be used for all TCGA models except TCGA_BRCA_NORMAL, which uses the ROI_NORM subfolder.
-The PROJECTS file from zenodo can replace the PROJECTS file from this repository to make use of pre-trained models.
+The PROJECTS file from Zenodo can replace the PROJECTS file from this repository to make use of pre-trained models.

 ## Slide Extraction
 Slide extraction can be performed by running the following command: